Richard Zeits Positions For 2017, Part 1: Oil Starting An Upcycle

 If not, will international investors be willing to pay an adequate price for shares with poorly defined ownership rights and rules of engagement?

 There are certainly precedents of investable entities - such as Russia's Rosneft (OTC:RNFTF), for example - where rules of the game are vastly different from what is customary in the West (there are no rules sometimes).
-Valuations are discounted accordingly and investors typically understand that a total loss of investment is a real possibility.
+Valuations are discounted accordingly, and investors typically understand that a total loss of investment is a real possibility.

 Without Saudi Arabia taking a strategic course towards broad integration with the Western world - and unambiguously declaring it - a public listing appears to be a poor fit for Aramco.
 Is the IPO possible nonetheless?
 Certainly, should there be a strong desire by Saudi Arabia's leadership.

-JL: One of the ways U.S. E&P companies have managed to survive this long with such low prices is by demanding cost savings from service providers - how much farther can this trend go and what are the ramifications of it stopping/reversing?
+JL: One of the ways U.S. E&P companies have managed to survive this long with such low prices is by demanding cost savings from service providers.
+How much further can this trend go, and what are the ramifications of it stopping/reversing?

 RZ: Supply chain re-inflation is inevitable, in my view, and will likely become visible already in the second quarter of this year in the U.S. market, with well costs increasing by as much as 10% from the current low levels.
 Pressure pumping services and proppants will lead with the price increases.